California Living Trusts: Scams and Misconceptions

 Living Trusts May Not Reduce Your Taxes

 For certain high earning individuals, a living trust actually could reduce income taxes.
-But the majority of simple revocable living trusts will not reduce your taxes while you are alive or upon your death (on the other hand, irrevocable trusts can be used to reduce or avoid taxes all together).
-The trust probably will avoid thousands in probate fees.
+But the majority of simple revocable living trusts will not reduce your taxes while you are alive or upon your death.
+On the other hand, irrevocable trusts can be used to reduce or avoid taxes all together.

 A Domestic, California Revocable Living Trust Will Not Protect Your Assets From Creditors